ubccr/xdmod-python/README.md

     **Note:** If you lose your token, simply delete it and generate a new one.

 ## Feedback / Feature Requests
-We welcome your feedback and feature requests for the XDMoD Data Analytics Framework via email: ccr-xdmod-help@buffalo.edu.
+We welcome your feedback and feature requests for the Data Analytics Framework for XDMoD via email: ccr-xdmod-help@buffalo.edu.

 ## Support
 For support, please see [this page](https://open.xdmod.org/support.html).
 If you email for support, please include the following: